AbiyeshanTR/NNSS/README.md

 # Stable-by-Design Neural Network-Based LPV State-Space Models for System Identification

+## Repository Scope

-This branch contains:
+This repository contains:
-- Trained NN-SS models
+- ✅ Trained NN-SS models
-- Trained SIMBa and classical subspace models
+- ✅ Trained SIMBa and classical subspace models
-- Models trained on Powerplant, Robot Arm, and Two-Tank benchmarks
+- ✅ Models trained on Powerplant, Robot Arm, and Two-Tank benchmarks

 The main branch is intentionally kept lightweight and contains **only the source code** required to reproduce the results.